Arsenal21/wp-braintree/wp-braintree/readme.txt

 The orders are saved in the database so it can be viewed from the admin dashboard.

+This plugin also supports 3D Secure Payment option.
+So if you enable 3D Secure Payment in your Braintree account, this plugin will work with that option.

 = Settings Configuration =

 Once you have installed the plugin you need to provide your Braintree merchant details in the settings menu (Settings -> WP Braintree).